microsoft/DataConnectors/samples/TripPin/8-Diagnostics/README.md

 Diagnostics.LogFailure = (text as text, function as function) as any => ...
 ```

 Internally, `Diagnostics.LogFailure` adds a `try` operator to the `function` call.
 If the call fails, the `text` value is written to the trace before returning the original `error`.
-If the `function` call succeeds, the result is returned without writting anything to the trace.
+If the `function` call succeeds, the result is returned without writing anything to the trace.
 Since M errors don't contain a full stack trace (i.e. you typically only see the message of the error), this can be useful when you want to pinpoint where the error was actually raised.

 As a (poor) example, we'll modify the `withData` line of the `TripPinNavTable` function to force an error once again: